popsim-consortium/stdpopsim/docs/tutorial.rst

     this conditioning works by re-running the simulation until the condition is achieved, a nearly impossible condition will result in very long run times.

-First, we need to add a single site mutation in the middle of the contig.
-This represents a mutation of a single base pair, with associated fitness and dominance coefficients.
-The single site mutation must have a unique string ID so that we can refer to it later.
+To set things up, we need to first add the site at which the selected mutation will occur.
+This is like adding a DFE, except to a single site -- we're saying that there is a potential mutation at a particular site with defined fitness consequences.
+So that we can refer to the single site later, we give it a unique string ID.
+Here, we'll add the site in the middle of the contig, with ID "hard sweep".

 .. code-block:: python